Björn Andrésen: Career

 Eager to dispel the rumours regarding his sexuality and to shed his "pretty boy" image, Andrésen avoided homosexual roles and parts which he felt would play off his good looks, and was irritated when Germaine Greer used a photograph of him on the cover of her book The Beautiful Boy (2003) without his permission.
+Greer consulted photographer David Bailey (who owned the copyright for the image) before publishing the book.
+Andrésen maintained that it is common practice when a party uses an image of a person which has been copyrighted by a different individual to inform the individual and that he would not have given his consent for Greer to use his picture if she had informed him of her plans.

 After the release of Death in Venice, Andrésen spent an extended period of time in Japan where he became an instant cultural idol.
 His image was widely used in the youth market, leading him to work as a model in fashion magazines (such as An-An) and his face appearing everywhere on billboards and in television commercials for products like Meiji chocolate.
 This intense commercial activity cemented his status as a key figure in the popular 'Bishōnen' (beautiful boy) aesthetic and also recorded several pop songs.
-Andrésen had a strong liking for Japan since then and visited the country again over the years.
-Andrésen's arrival in Tokyo has been described as being similar to the Beatles landing in the U.S. The young actor was met with mass hysteria and received an enormous amount of female attention.
+Andrésen had a strong liking for Japan after that and visited the country again over the years.
+Andrésen's arrival in Tokyo has been described as being similar to The Beatles landing in the U.S. The young actor was met with mass hysteria and received an enormous amount of female attention.

 Andrésen appeared in several other films.
 These include Smugglarkungen (1985), Kojan (1992), Pelicanman (2004), and Midsommar (2019).
 In addition to being an actor, Andrésen was a professional musician, and had performed and toured regularly with the Sven Erics dance band.
 In 2021, Andrésen was the focus of The Most Beautiful Boy in the World, a documentary detailing his experiences post-fame after the premiere of Death in Venice.

 Personal life and death

 Andrésen resided in Stockholm.
-He had a daughter in 1984, with his then-wife, poet Susanna Roman (m.
-1983–1987).
-Andrésen and Roman had a second child, a son named Elvin (1986–1986), who died of sudden infant death syndrome at nine months of age.
+He had a daughter Robin (b.
+1984) with his then-wife, poet Susanna Roman, with whom he was married from 1983 to 1987.
+Andrésen and Roman had a second child, a son named Elvin, in 1986, who died of sudden infant death syndrome at nine months of age.
 Andrésen fell into a long depression following the death of his son.
 In an interview in 2020, Andrésen stated that he believed he would meet his son again "in the afterlife".
 Andrésen had two granddaughters: Lo (born 2008) and Nike (born 2014).

-Björn Andrésen died on 25 October 2025 at the age of 70.
+Andrésen died of cancer at a hospital in Stockholm, Sweden, on 25 October 2025, at the age of 70.